remote-swe-user/sample-remote-swe-agents/README.md

    - Signing Secret (found in Basic Information)
    - Bot Token (found in OAuth & Permissions, after installing to your workspace)

+Please also refer to this document for more details: [Create and configure apps with manifests](https://api.slack.com/reference/manifests)

 > [!NOTE]
 > If you're using a shared (rather than personal) Slack workspace, consider setting the `ADMIN_USER_ID_LIST` environment variable (see below) to control agent access.
 Without this restriction, anyone in the workspace can access the agents and potentially your GitHub content.